 Cut off the stems and 1/2" of lemons ends.
 Slice each lemon lengthwise down but keep attached at bottom into quarters.

-Open each lemon in a bowl, and sprinkle salt generously over each open lemon.
+Open each lemon in a plate, and sprinkle salt generously over each open lemon.

 Place a tablespoon of salt and the bay leaves in a clean mason jar.
 Next, add the salted lemons into the mason jar.
-It's fine if you have to pack them in, as they will shrink.
+It's fine if you have to pack them in, as they will shrink smaller.

 Juice remaining lemons and completely cover the cut ones in the jar with lemon juice.
-Pour any salt or lemon juice from bowl into the jar.
-Leave 1" from top of jar, be sure all lemons are pushed down into the juice.
+Pour any salt or lemon juice from the plate into the jar.
+Important: Leave 1" from top of the jar, be sure all lemons are pushed down into the juice, or the lemons will spoil.

 Let your jar sit for a day, lightly covered with a clean towel or cheesecloth.